hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 ---

-# When Technology Changes Art
+# When Machines Change Art

 At certain times in history, new technologies came along that changed the way we make art.
 Sometimes they changed how we make art—and sometimes, they radically transformed what we thought that art is.

-Now seems to like one of those times.
+Now seems like one of those times.

 When change happens, it's surprising.
 Some people seem to act as though the way that things are now is the way they always have been, and always should be.
 Others are eager for any change.
 A lot of the discussions around "AI" art tend toward these extreme views: "It's not Real Art!"
-"It will kill art!"
-"It'll unlock creativity, and just like photography did."
+"It will kill art!" or the opposite view that, like, photography, it's just art and there's nothing to complain about.

-The reality of how past technologies changed art is nuanced and complex, and that's likely true for "AI" Art too.
+The reality of how past technologies changed art is nuanced and complex, and that's likely true for "AI" art too.
 What can past examples of technology changing art have in common, and do they have lessons for the current moment?

 My main thesis here is: